Carbon-izer Presents East Freeway

 This started out as Target (T-66) and operated from September 1978 to 1999.
 From 2001 to 2004 it was Garden Ridge (the short timespan being a victim of its 2004 bankruptcy).
 Burlington (formerly Burlington Coat Factory) takes up most of the space today (opened 2007, though probably oversized for the format Burlington has today) with Family Thrift Center (opened 2011) taking up the remainder of the space.
 In 2019, a BreWingz restaurant was constructed in the parking lot and uses the same address.

 This opened as a Jojo's restaurant in 1979 but by 1983 became Pappas Seafood House & Oyster Bar (later just Pappas Seafood House), which operated for the next thirty years.
 In 2014, it was converted into a new concept, Pappas Meat Company, but in September 2016 they pulled the plug on it.
 It was converted into Dot Coffee Shop, another Pappas concept, but by February 2021 it closed as well.
-On June 30, 2023 it was reopened as a Dimassi's Mediterranean Buffet.
+On June 30, 2023 it was reopened as a Dimassi's Mediterranean Buffet but it closed by February 2025.
+The current restaurant opened later that year.

 12201 East Freeway